GavanWilhite/OpenTemple/README.md

 ### Original Intention

-People were invited to write things that they wanted to let go of on the temple.
+People were invited to write what they wanted to let go of on the temple.
 Regrets, fears, negative mindsets, etc.

 On the last day of the event, the temple was burned.